nikitagorelovreki/reki/docs/FRONTEND_COMPONENTS.md

 ## Overview

-The CUIS frontend is built with React and TypeScript, using Ant Design (antd) as the UI component library.
+The Reki frontend is built with React and TypeScript, using Ant Design (antd) as the UI component library.
 The application follows a modular component architecture with clear separation of concerns.

 ## Technology Stack